HUMBO: Bridging Response Generation and Facial Expression Synthesis: Abstract

 \section{Abstract}

 Spoken dialogue systems that assist users to solve complex tasks such as movie ticket booking have become an emerging research topic in artificial intelligence and natural language processing areas.
 With a well-designed dialogue system as an intelligent personal assistant, people can accomplish certain tasks more easily via natural language interactions.
-Today there are several virtual intelligent assistants in the market; however, most systems only focus on single modality, such as textual or vocal interaction.
-A multimodal interface has various advantages: (1) allowing human to communicate with machines in a natural and concise form using the mixture of modalities that most precisely convey the intention to satisfy communication needs, and (2) providing more engaging experience by natural and human-like feedback.
-This paper explores a brand new research direction, which aims at bridging dialogue generation and facial expression synthesis for better multimodal interaction.
-The goal is to generate dialogue responses and simultaneously synthesize corresponding visual expressions on faces, which is also an ultimate step toward more human-like virtual assistants.
+Today there are several virtual intelligent assistants in the market; however, most systems only focus on textual or vocal interaction.
+In this paper, we present \textbf{HUMBO}, a system aiming at generating dialogue responses and simultaneously synthesize corresponding visual expressions on faces for better multimodal interaction.
+HUMBO can (1) let users determine the appearances of virtual assistants by a single image, and (2) generate coherent emotional utterances and facial expressions on the user-provided image.
+This is not only a brand new research direction but more importantly, an ultimate step toward more human-like virtual assistants. \blfootnote{$^\star$The first two authors contributed to this work equally.}